Indonesia is an all year-round diving destination and below are some of the many delights that await you.

 Bangka Island is located off the northern most tip of North Sulawesi and offers stunning natural beauty both underwater and on land.

-You’ll find white sand beaches, little tourism, few roads and a very traditional way of life.
-If you are looking to get away from it all then Bangka Island should be on your bucket list.
+You will find white sand beaches, little tourism, few roads and a very traditional way of life.
+If you are looking to get away from it all then Bangka Island is the place to be.

 Bangka is famous for its explosion of colours and kaleidoscopic soft corals along with pelagics and critters.
 Unique species include resident dugongs, dolphins and pilot whales, several species of pygmy seahorse, harlequin and tiger shrimps, blue ring, mimic, reef and wonderpus octopus, ghost pipefish, Ambon scorpionfish, frogfishes, turtles, reef sharks, eagle rays, tuna, great barracuda, schooling fish including snappers, fusiliers, cardinals and mackerel.

-Highlights of Lembeh dive sites include 8 different species of frogfish, 12 species of octopus, numerous crustacean species that cannot be found anywhere else on earth, 3 species of pygmy seahorse, countless nudibranch species and new discoveries are continuously being made.
+Highlights of Lembeh dive sites include 8 different species of frogfish, 12 species of octopus, numerous crustacean species that cannot be found anywhere else on earth, 3 species of pygmy seahorse and countless nudibranch species, and new discoveries are being made all of the time!
 Some of Lembeh’s most iconic species include the hairy frogfish, pontohi pygmy seahorse, wonderpus and mimic octopus, mandarinfish, rhinopias scorpionfish, flamboyant cuttlefish, blue ring octopus, Banggai cardinalfish and the list goes on.

 Lembeh’s classic muck sites feature gentle slopes of volcanic sand scattered with bits of debris, sponge, algae or rubble.
-If you aren’t already in the know, Lembeh will convince you that the most beautiful animals are sometimes seen in the strangest habitats!
+If you aren’t already in the know then Lembeh will convince you that the most beautiful animals are sometimes seen in the strangest habitats!

-Lembeh also offers many combination sites which are a mix of muck and reef diving but if muck is not your thing don’t worry because Lembeh also has stunning reefs, vibrant corals and intriguing topographies.
+Lembeh also offers many combination sites which are a mix of muck and reef diving but if muck is not your thing don’t worry because there are also stunning reefs, vibrant corals and intriguing topographies.